 Program Requirements – PhD Degree:

 PhD students must complete five courses.
 Two of these courses are mandatory: HIST 548D (Historiography) and HIST 699 (PhD Research Seminar).
 Please find below a breakdown of graduate courses to take for PhD students.

 - Historiography course (3 credits).
 The HIST 548D Historiography course is a mandatory course in Year 1 of the PhD Program.
 Only students who have completed the graduate-level Historiography course as part of the UBC MA History Program may apply for an exemption from this course requirement.

 - The Doctoral Research Seminar (3 credits).
 The HIST699 Doctoral Research Seminar is a mandatory course taken in Year 2 of the PhD Program.
 The course introduces students to the problems, materials, and research methods in history; candidates must demonstrate their ability to use documents and other sources, and to write and defend a primary-source research paper.

-- Area and thematic courses (3 courses, 3 credits each).
-The purpose of the readings courses is to introduce students to the main historiographical problems and secondary literature in their fields of specialization.
+- Area and Thematic courses (3 courses, 3 credits each).
+The purpose of the History Department's readings courses is to introduce students to the main historiographical problems and secondary literature in their fields of specialization.
 Readings and topics courses require written work (approximately 3,000-4,000 words per course) from students as evidence of their growing mastery of secondary literature.

 - Graduate courses (3 credits) offered from outside of the History Department.
 With the permission of the Graduate Advisor, students may take up to 3 credits of graduate coursework from outside the History Department.
 Language courses may not be substituted for graduate readings courses.
 Please consult your supervisor for possible graduate courses offered outside of the History Department.
 (Examples of non-history graduate seminars represent 500+ level courses from the STS department, Asian Studies, FNIS, etc.)